Shimotsukare: Culture

 Shimotsukare is a traditional home cooking and the recipe is passed down from mothers to the next generation.
 Though each preparation carries the same name of 'shimotsukare', ingredients and method of preparation varies from one household to another.
 Consequently, it is possible for people living in the same district to stumble upon shimotsukare that is totally different from their own preparation.

-Present Day Shimotsukare

-Shimotsukare could now be obtained conveniently in supermarkets and is sometimes served during kyushoku in some schools in Tochigi Prefecture.
+Shimotsukare can now be obtained conveniently in supermarkets and is sometimes served during kyushoku in some schools in Tochigi Prefecture.